JAMSS Protocol Instructions for Healthcare Professionals

 1. Symptom resolution without the need for further treatment.

 2. Symptom resolution with signs of simple parafunction (bruxism) which merits ongoing protection (splint therapy) to prevent irreversible damage to the hard-dental structure.
 Recommend patient evaluation by a dentist.

 3. Improvement in symptoms, but signs of pathologic parafunction (bruxism) and/or continued symptoms.
 Depending on your level of training, you or a specialist should direct appropriate imaging, physical medicine, long-term splint therapy, and/or supportive care.

-4. Non-resolution of pain symptoms or dysfunction, with the need for further examination (a problem more prolonged than a sprain/strain, an intraarticular joint-related disorder, or other chronic pain condition.)
+4. Non-resolution of pain symptoms or dysfunction, with the need for further examination (a problem more prolonged than a sprain/strain, persistent pain following a concussion, an intraarticular joint-related disorder, or other chronic pain condition.)
 These patients should be referred to a specialist for care that might include imaging, medication, and/or integrative care.